dperez42/ft_Inception_Of_Things/README.md

 >Part three synchronizes github repository and kubernetes' running app with argo-cd's automated sync.

->The bonus part synchronizes gitlab repository and kubernetes' running app via gitlab CI/CD pipeline and argo-cd's manual sync

-All running in a Virtual Machine
+All running in a Virtual Machine, in my case UBUNTU

 # Ubuntu Virtual Machine: